sfigg/commercialization-public/test/hlk/getstarted/proxy-step-5--create-a-project.md

 2. Replace the default project name with the name of your project, and then press Enter.

-    >[!NOTE]
-    >  A project should have a meaningful name that indicates its contents, for example, "Fabrikam Multi-function Device Model Z".
+    A project should have a meaningful name that indicates its contents, for example, "Fabrikam Multi-function Device Model Z".

     When the project name appears on the page, the project is created.